 If you are ready to join us and become a member of the GVCC, register here.

 If you are new to competitive bike racing, welcome!
 The Genesee Valley Cycling Club has been promoting and supporting cycling events since 1973.
 We have a rich history of providing organized, fun and competitive events for cyclists in and around the Rochester, New York area.
 Our membership is typically between 100-200 active members from teenagers to 70+ years old.
-And our relatively new cyclocross clinics (held in fall) have given those as young as 6 years old a competitive cycling experience.
+And Junior cyclocross clinics (held in fall) have given those as young as 5 years old a competitive cycling experience.

 As a new rider we recognize that approaching a new group and sport may be intimidating.
 Road cycling, or "roadies" are known for adhering to weird customs, styles, and unpublished etiquette.
 No worries.
 Ask questions, be observant, and be open to suggestions from other members.
 When in doubt, approach the Race Director with questions.